abmoRobotics/isaac_rover_orbit/README.md

 ## Introduction

 Welcome to RLRoverLab!
-This project is at the forefront of applying Reinforcement Learning (RL) for autonomous navigation and manipulation tasks using Isaac Sim and [ORBIT](https://isaac-orbit.github.io/orbit/).
-Our suite currently supports a variety of tasks, with ongoing efforts to expand our offerings.
-Keep an eye on our updates for new capabilities!
+This project implements a suite of Reinforcement Learning (RL) agents using Isaac Sim and [ORBIT](https://isaac-orbit.github.io/orbit/).
+Our suite currently supports a variety of tasks within navigation and manipulation, with ongoing efforts to expand our offerings.
 ## Features

 - **Navigation and Manipulation Tasks**: Implementations of RL agents designed for navigation and manipulation tasks, we are working on integrating more tasks.